Reviews

 • Full disaster recovery — restore your entire computer

-Pro Tip — The 3-2-1 Rule: Keep 3 copies of your data, on 2 different media, with 1 stored off-site (your cloud backup).
+Pro tip — the 3-2-1 rule: Keep 3 copies of your data, on 2 different media, with 1 stored off-site (your cloud backup).
 This is how IT professionals protect critical files.
 Use cloud storage for daily access and a backup service as your safety net.

-The 10 Best Cloud Storage & Backup Apps in 2026
+The 10 best cloud storage & backup apps in 2026

-1. IDrive — Best Overall
+1. IDrive — best overall

-Free plan: 10GB | Paid from: ~$70/year (5TB, first year) | Platforms: Windows, Mac, iOS, Android, Linux
+Free plan: 10GB | Paid from: ~$69.65 first year (5TB), about $99.50/yr on renewal | Platforms: Windows, Mac, iOS, Android, Linux

 What it's great at: